Natural Resources and Environmental Science (NRES)

 NRES students take core courses in soil science, atmospheric science, environmental impact analysis, ecology, and environmental policy.
 Many then add courses in conservation, environmental engineering, sustainability, and economics to broaden their technical background.

-Environmental Policy and Analysis:
+Environmental quality and restoration

 The NRES degree